Giving Kiwi to Babies – Health Benefits & Recipes

-- Rich in phytonutrients; it helps repair DNA and protect against a few cancers.
+- It is rich in phytonutrients; it helps repair DNA and protects against a few types of cancer.

-- Adding kiwi will prevent asthma, high blood pressure, kidney stones, obesity, lower fat in the blood and reduce blood clot risks at later stages in life.
+- Adding kiwi can prevent asthma, high blood pressure, kidney stones, and obesity.
+It can lower fat in the blood and reduce blood clot risks at later stages in life.

 When to Avoid Kiwi Fruit for Your Baby

-Kiwi does not trigger allergies.
-However, it is acidic in nature.
+Kiwi does not trigger allergies; however, it is acidic in nature.
 The acidity of the fruit may prompt mouth or diaper rashes.
-If your baby shows sensitivities like tummy troubles, rashes or spits up when you first introduce it to them, try again after a few months.
-If your baby has acid reflux, wait a year before adding kiwi to their diet.
+If your baby shows sensitivities like tummy troubles, rashes or spits the mashed fruit out when you first introduce it to him, try again after a few months.
+If your baby has acid reflux, wait for a year before adding kiwi to his diet.